MasLazu/csirt/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Support

-For questions and support, please open an issue in the repository or contact the development team.